Bowie the penguin, named after late rock star, is U.S. zoo's newest resident

 | CLEVELAND

-CLEVELAND In honour of rock legend David Bowie's 69th birthday and just two days before his death, an Ohio zoo named its newly hatched penguin "Bowie."
+CLEVELAND In honor of rock legend David Bowie's 69th birthday and just two days before his death, an Ohio zoo named its newly hatched penguin "Bowie."

 The legendary musician died on Sunday after a battle with cancer.
 He had released his last album, "Blackstar," on his birthday on Friday.